wp-plugins/radio-station/readme.txt

 = I'm seeing 404 Not Found errors when I click on the link for a show! = Try re-saving your site's permalink settings.
 Wordpress sometimes gets confused with a custom post type is added.

+= My Shows don't have a place to add a featured image.
+Is the plugin broken? = No.  This is usually a theme issue.

+It may be that you don't have post thumbnails enabled in your theme, or the theme you're using enables them only for specific post types.
+Check your theme's functions.php file and see if there is a line that looks like this:

+`add_theme_support( 'post-thumbnails' );`

+If not, you'll need to add that line in to enable featured images.
+You may also see something like this:

+`add_theme_support( 'post-thumbnails', array( 'post', 'page' ) );`

+If that's the case, your theme is enabling featured images selectively, and you can turn them on for Shows by adding "show" to the array, like this:

+`add_theme_support( 'post-thumbnails', array( 'post', 'page', 'show' ) );`

 = How do I display a full schedule of my station's shows? =

 Use the shortcode `[master-schedule]` on any page.
 This will generate a table containing your show details.